pyOpenSci/software-peer-review/about/package-scope.md

 :class: important
 pyOpenSci has no requirements surrounding the volume community use of your package.
-If you package is well developed, the number of GitHub stars or PyPI or conda downloads is NOT considered as a part of our scope evaluation.
+If your package is well developed, the number of GitHub stars or PyPI or conda downloads is NOT considered as a part of our scope evaluation.

 We welcome young packages that are just entering the scientific Python